jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/fc_si2.png" style="border:none;width:60%">
 </div>

 Below is one of the model generated.
-Because we start with random guess of $$ W $$, we end up with models with different $$W$$ for each run.
+Because we start with a random guess of $$ W $$, we end up with models with different $$W$$ for each run. i.e. our solution is not unique.
 ```
 Layer 1:
       [[ 1.10727659,  0.22189273,  0.13302861,  0.2646622 ,  0.2835898 ],